 Why do Americans Stink at Math?

-This topic contains 3 replies, has 3 voices, and was last updated by Anonymous 5 years ago.
+- This topic has 3 replies, 3 voices, and was last updated 5 years, 5 months ago by Anonymous.

 A great NY Times article tackles this question and points to the good intentions of reforms like Common Core State Standards, but the failure to adequately prepare teachers to incorporate new methods in support of these reforms.

 What kind of teacher support will help CCSS succeed at your institution?